-Research plot burns are conducted each season at either Allwine Prairie Preserve or the University of Nebraska's Agriculture and Research Development Center at Mead.
+Research plot burns are conducted each season at either Glacier Creek Preserve or at the University of Nebraska's Agriculture and Research Development Center at Mead.

 Weather and Cancellations

 Weather conditions suitable for prescribed burning are difficult to predict so there may be some question about whether or not a burn will actually take place on a given date.
 E-mails will be sent to the Omaha Red List the morning of each scheduled burn in order to let the burn crew know about any changes.

 Transportation will often be available to and from burn sites, although we will not return to Glacier Creek Preserve until after completion of all burns scheduled for the day.
 Last minute details will be emailed to the Omaha Red List the morning of a scheduled burn.
 Individuals who plan to participate in only a portion of the day's burning should plan for their own transportation.
 Additional instructions on transportation will be provided in e-mails sent as the burn date approaches.

 What to Bring